sagemath/sagewiki_to_gh-2022-10-10/prep/2010/TeleConference.md

   * Setup problems?
 Try asking for help through the chat window, it should work no matter what.

+== Test Sessions ==

+These will be opportunities to test out your gear and learn the system.
+Proper etiquette (as described below) will not be a feature of these sessions.
+Please use whichever computer and internet connection you plan to use during the sessions.

+  * Monday, May 17
+    * 9:30-10:30 AM (PDT), 12:30-1:30 PM (EDT)
+    * 6:30-7:30 PM  (PDT), 9:30-10:30 PM (EDT)

 == Etiquette ==

-  * We will typically have one person presenting, while another watches the chat window, the participant list, etc.
+  * We will typically have one person presenting, while another organizer watches the chat window, the participant list, etc.

   * Use the chat window if you have a question that can wait a bit, or if you want to post a URL, or want to have a side conversation with another participant, but realize that moderators see all posts here.